 After 10 years

+The benefits of quitting smoking timeline continue years after you quit.
 Your risk for lung cancer has dropped to only about half that of a smoker.
 You have also reduced your risk of reducing other smoking-related cancers like cancer of the mouth, throat, bladder, cervix, pancreas and esophagus.

 After 15 years